polyaxon/polyaxon/site/docs/core/python-library/index.md

 run_client = RunClient()
 ```

-The client will check for the current authenticated user and raise if non found.
+The client will check for the currently authenticated user and raise if non found.

 ### Not in-cluster and no authenticated CLI

-When you need to  authenticate a client in an environment outside of a Polyaxon cluster and no authenticated CLI, Polyaxon provides several option:
+When you need to  authenticate a client in an environment outside of a Polyaxon cluster and no authenticated CLI, Polyaxon provides several options:

 #### Authentication with Environment variables: